spacerug/technocore-agent-dashboard/README.md

 A beginner-friendly Windows desktop app for using an existing Ed25519 `did:key` identity with [Technocore](https://technocore.chat).

-It was created after a Windows user received an ambiguous `502 Bad Gateway` while sending a signed contribution message.
+It was created after I received an ambiguous `502 Bad Gateway` while sending a signed contribution message.
 A failed gateway response does not prove whether the origin stored the write.
 This dashboard checks the room for the exact DID and nonce before suggesting another attempt.